 Despite these explicit obligations under the E-Government Act, the Census Bureau and Department of Commerce failed to conduct any privacy impact assessment addressing the privacy risks of collecting citizenship status information.
 According to the Census Bureau, census response data is collected, maintained, and disseminated by at least five different IT systems: CEN05, CEN08, CEN11, CEN13, and CEN05.
-Yet none of the current PIAs for these systems assess the risks of collecting citizenship information, and three of the five fail to acknowledge that citizenship information will be collected at all.
-The Census Bureau and Commerce Department have therefore unlawfully ignored the privacy harms caused by the citizenship question.
+Yet none of the PIAs for these systems assessed the risks of collecting citizenship information, and three of the five failed to acknowledge that citizenship information would be collected at all.
+The Census Bureau and Commerce Department therefore unlawfully ignored the privacy harms caused by the citizenship question.

 EPIC has long highlighted the obligation of federal agencies to conduct and publish a privacy impact assessment before any new collection of personal data, and EPIC has brought numerous successful cases seeking the release of PIAs.
 In EPIC v.
 DHS, No. 11-2261 (D.D.C. filed Dec.
 20, 2011), EPIC obtained a PIA and related records concerning a prior effort by the DHS to track social media users and journalists.
 In EPIC v.
 FBI, No. 14-1311 (D.D.C. filed Aug.
 1, 2014), EPIC obtained unpublished PIAs from the Federal Bureau of Investigation concerning facial recognition technology.
 And in EPIC v.
 DEA, No. 15-667 (D.D.C. filed May 1, 2015), EPIC learned that the Drug Enforcement Administration had failed to produce PIAs for the agency's license plate reader program, a telecommunications records database, and other systems of public surveillance.

 More recently, in EPIC v.
 Presidential Advisory Commission on Election Integrity, No. 17-1320 (D.D.C. filed July 3, 2017), EPIC challenged the failure of the Presidential Advisory Commission on Election Integrity to undertake and publish a PIA prior to the collection of state voter data.
 EPIC's suit led the now-defunct Commission to suspend its data collection and later delete all of the voter information that had been illegally obtained.
 In EPIC v.
-DHS, No. 18-1268 (D.D.C. filed May 30, 2018), EPIC is currently seeking to block the development of a Department of Homeland Security system designed to monitor journalists.
-EPIC's suit led the DHS to admit that it had not conducted a privacy impact assessment, as required by law.
+DHS, No. 18-1268 (D.D.C. filed May 30, 2018), EPIC succeeding in blocking the development of a Department of Homeland Security system designed to monitor journalists.

 EPIC v.
 Dep't of Commerce, No. 18-2711 (D.D.C. filed Nov.
 20, 2018)